xlibsWrapper yak

 Note that unusual // { inherit xlibsWrapper; } last minute attribute addition.
 It injects xlibsWrapper attribute after xorg was fully constructed with all it’s overrides.
 Attempt to redefine xorg attribute (as I did in an overlay above) throws xlibsWrapper attribute away.
 It has to be added back explicitly.
 I would say it’s unexpected.

 More interestingly not every package used xorg.xlibsWrapper form to refer to the thing!
 Most packages used xlibsWrapper directly.
-Thus I removed xorg.xlibsWrapper in favour of a global one in PR 194044.
+Thus, I removed xorg.xlibsWrapper in favor of a global one in PR#194044.
 The fix had to adjust only 5 packages (gnome2.libgnomeui, pulseaudio, ted,vlc,xine-ui) and turned xorg into a proper overridable scope:

 --- a/pkgs/top-level/all-packages.nix